AVSimulation/SCANeR-Quick-Starts/Pages/HT_Download_Trial_SCANeR/HT_Install_Trial_SCANeR.md

 1. You can request your trial version of SCANeR here: [Trial](https://www.avsimulation.com/scaner-studio-trial/)

-> **Note:** You can also request a trial for our other tools: UTAC Ceram scenarios & Physics Based Sensors Level: [Other Tools](https://www.avsimulation.com/free-download/)
+> **Note:** You can also request a trial for our other tools: UTAC Ceram scenarios & Physics Based Sensors: [Other Tools](https://www.avsimulation.com/free-download/)

 2. Just enter your information, click on `SEND` and you are ready to move to the next step
 ![](./assets/Request_for_the_trial.png)